ThibaultBee/StreamPack/docs/AdvancedStreamer.md

   The `CompositeEndpoint` is composed of a `ISink`.

 * `Streamer`:
   A class that represent a audio and/or video live streaming pipeline.
-It manages sources, encoders, muxers, endpoints,... and have lot of tools.
-They are the most important class for users.
   Unless explicitly stated, the `Endpoint` is inferred from the `MediaDescriptor` object thanks to the `DynamicEndpoint`.